alanknox987/prospectorAIDE/Readme.md

 # prospectorAIDE

-A streamlined tool (Proof of Concept) for sales teams to analyze, process, and collect potential sales leads from articles.
+A streamlined tool (Proof of Concept) for sales teams to analyze, process, and collect potential sales leads from difference sources.

 ![prospectorAIDE Logo](assets/prospectorAIDE-logo.png)

 ## Overview

-prospectorAIDE helps sales associates process articles through a 3-step workflow:
+prospectorAIDE helps sales associates process prospects through a 4-step workflow:

+1. **⛰️ Surveying**: Load potential prospects from various sources
-1. **🔍 Prospecting**: Review articles and analyze their potential
+2. **🔍 Prospecting**: Review prospects and analyze their potential
-2. **⚒️ Mining**: Extract valuable information from selected articles
+3. **⚒️ Mining**: Augment prospects with valuable information
-3. **💎 Collecting**: Finalize and organize collected article data
+4. **💎 Collecting**: Finalize and organize information for prospects to contact

 The application provides an intuitive interface for filtering, sorting, and taking actions on articles, making it easier to identify and capitalize on potential sales opportunities.

 ## Features

+- **Prospect Gathering**: Gather information and review based on a set criteria
-- **Article Analysis**: Analyze articles to gather insights and potential leads
+- **Prospect Analysis**: Analyze prospects to gather insights and potential leads
 - **Filtering and Sorting**: Filter by company, confidence score, or date; sort by date or confidence
 - **Compact UI**: Streamlined interface for efficient review of many articles
-- **Workflow Management**: Three-stage workflow to take articles from initial review to final collection
+- **Workflow Management**: Four-stage workflow to take prospects from initial review to final collection
-- **Data Export**: Export collected articles in various formats (JSON, CSV, Excel)
+- **Data Export**: Export collected prospects in various formats (JSON, CSV, Excel)

 ## License